What is a Hernia?

 How is a hernia caused?

 Straining the area around a weak point of the abdomen can cause a hernia.
-Contributing factors for this are typically:
+Contributing factors for this are thought to be:

 Lifting or pushing heavy loads.